How to Improve Business Agility in Your Organization

 Build Change as a Habit

-Once you finish your first project, start your second project or your second change.
-And then start your third change.
+Once you finish your first project, start your second, then your third.
+Build a repeatable process for introducing change.

 Measure the Results